Kendrick-Baldwin House

-Kendrick-Baldwin House, also known as the Cass County Memorial Home, is a historic home located at Logansport, Cass County, Indiana.
+Kendrick-Baldwin House, also known as the Cass County Memorial Home, is a historic home located at Logansport, Indiana.
 It was built in 1860, and is a 2 1/2-story, "T"-plan, Italianate style brick dwelling.
 It has a two-story brick addition erected about 1922.
 It features a full-width, one-story front porch supported by Doric order limestone columns and added between 1920 and 1922, when the building was renovated for use as a veteran's home.

-The house was owned by Daniel P. Baldwin, who served as Indiana Attorney General from 1880-1882.
+The house was built in 1860 by a local carpenter, George Bevan, for Stuart B. Kendrick, a wealthy local banker originally from New York.
+The house was constructed as a copy of a home known as "The Castle" on the Hudson River.
+Following the failure of Kendrick's bank in 1865, he sold the home to a local Presbyterian academy.
+It was used as school until 1875, when it became a boarding house.
+In the late 1870s, Daniel P. Baldwin (a judge who would later serve as Indiana Attorney General from 1880 to 1882) purchased the home, living there until his death in 1908.
+Baldwin's niece later sold the home in 1920 to a local American Legion post, Cass County Post 60.
+Funding for the building's 1920-1922 addition came from legislation passed which allowed for the appropriation of money for the constructions of buildings dedicated to veterans of the First World War.
+Since 1922, the building has been used for meetings by local organizations.

 It was listed on the National Register of Historic Places in 1982.